| | | | | |

 Instructions

-1. Add the diced bacon to the Instant Pot and choose the sauté function.
+1. Sauté: Add the diced bacon to the Instant Pot and choose the sauté function.
 Cook the bacon for 3 to 4 minutes, until most of the fat is rendered.
 Add the onions and smoked sausage and cook for 4 to 5 minutes, until the onions are translucent and the sausage is browned.
-Add the garlic and cook for 1 minute longer.
+Add the garlic and cook for an additional 1 minute.

-4. Lock the lid in place and choose the pressure cook function.
-Make sure the lid is in the sealing position and set the time for 45 minutes.
-When the time is up, let the pressure come down naturally—this will take about 15 to 20 minutes.
+3. Pressure Cook: Add the chicken stock and beans to the Instant Pot.
+Tuck the chicken thighs into the beans and add the bay leaves and thyme.
+Lock the lid in place and choose the pressure cook function.
+Ensure the lid is in the sealing position and set the timer for 45 minutes.
+When the time is up, let the pressure come down naturally; this will take approximately 15 to 20 minutes.

-7. Serve the cassoulet in bowls with crusty French bread.
+5. Serve: Spoon the cassoulet into bowls and serve with crusty French bread.
 Garnish with the crispy chicken skin and parsley or thyme leaves, as desired.

 Did you make this recipe?